 The information supplied by Power Information Network, a business division of J.D.
 Power and Associates (“PIN”) is based on data believed to be reliable but is neither all-inclusive nor guaranteed by PIN.
 Without limiting the generality of the foregoing, specific data points may vary considerably from other information sources.
 Any opinions expressed herein reflect the judgment of the BLS researchers at this date and are subject to change.

-R-CPI-U-NV data are published within three business days following the monthly CPI-U data release.
-See the CPI Release Calendar for publication dates.
+R-CPI-U-NV data were published within three business days following the monthly CPI-U data release until May 2022, when the R-CPI-U-NV methodology was adopted for use in the CPI-U. See the CPI Release Calendar for publication dates.

 The experimental new vehicles index methodology factsheet contains a broad overview of the research and information such as sampling and index calculation.
 Additional information is available in the working paper: “A New Vehicles Transaction Price Index: Offsetting the Effects of Price Discrimination and Product Cycle Bias with a Year-Over-Year Index.”